ghidraninja/game-and-watch-backup/README.md

 OPENOCD="/opt/openocd-git/bin/openocd" ; ./2_....
 ```

-Finally, you could just hardwire some variables in 'config.sh'
+Finally, you could just hardwire some variables in the 'config.sh' file.

 ### Mac Setup